(separable) to dismiss from a job

 Most politicians just look out for themselves and their wealthy constituents.
 They have little regard for the average person.

-(seperable) to find information in a book, or booklike source
+(separable) to find information in a book or booklike source

 Mary decided to look up her ex-boyfriend's phone number

-The carpenter accidentally lopped off two of his fingers when he was cutting some wood.
+The carpenter accidentally lopped off two of his fingers when cutting wood.